rose-m/otime/README.md

 - `initial_payout_delay`: The number of *weeks* between *today* and the initial payout.
 If `initial_payout_delay = 0` then the initial payout is *today*.
 - `initial_to_last_payout_delay`: The number of *weeks* between the *initial payout* and the *last payout*.
 As such the *last payout* is in `initial_payout_delay + initial_to_last_payout_delay` *weeks* total.
 - `number_of_intermediate_choices`: The number of choices between the two fixed edge choices.
 The two fixed edge choices are `[Sooner: TOTAL_BUDGET / interest_rate, Later: 0]` and `[Sooner: 0, Later: TOTAL_BUDGET]`.
-- `show_least_initial_value_first`: When set to `True` then for each interest rate the choice with the least amount of money sooner will be displayed first.
-Typically, the choice with the most amount of money sooner will be displayed first.

 ## Output
 The output of the app is stored per `Player` in the player's `block_answers` field.
 The field content is a string that equals a two-dimensional JSON array, as in the following example: